 In this phase, the focus is on fellowship and leadership, teamwork, code of conduct, close-quarter drill, and physical fitness.

-Candidates receive haircuts, relinquish personal items, and will exchange their personal clothes with uniforms.
+Candidates receive haircuts, relinquish personal items, and will exchange their personal clothes for uniforms.
 This places all participants on a level playing field.

 Now, Cadets experience schedules that focus on developing their academic, emotional, social, and basic life competencies.
 They will complete this phase with the values and skills required for transitioning and integrating into adult society successfully.

 The National Guard Youth ChalleNGe Program accomplished this by implementing the so-called “Eight Core Components” that form the basis of the Youth ChalleNGe intervention model.
 See also: Can You Join the Army with a GED?

 The Cadets are matched with mentors halfway the Residential Phase.
 These Mentors will help them during the remaining months of the Residential Phase to get ready for reentry into community life.

 The mentors will continue their important duties and responsibilities for the following 12-month period, the Post-Residential Phase.